5 Best Ways of Sealing Gap Between Garage Floor And Drywall

 - Wainscoting

-In this post I explain the reason for leaving a gap between the garage floor and drywall, how much the gap should be. the correct sequence of finishing your garage and the 5 best ways of sealing a gap between a garage floor and drywall.
+In this post, I explain the reason for leaving a gap between the garage floor and drywall, and how much the gap should be. the correct sequence of finishing your garage and the 5 best ways of sealing a gap between a garage floor and drywall.

-Why Do You Leave a Gap Between Garage Floor and Drywall?
+Why Leave a Gap Between the Garage Floor and Drywall?

 There are many reasons for garage floors to get wet.
 Washing your car in the garage, seepage through the concrete floor, plumbing leaks or rain & snow brought in by the car are just some of them.